ARTICLES

 4. Can I change HOA rules?

-You can petition for changes, but it typically requires majority support from other members.
+You can apply for changes.
+However, it usually requires support from other members.

 5. What should I do if I disagree with my HOA's decisions?